siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 If you're on a server instead of a desktop go to `http://serverip:3000` where serverip is your server's ip address.

-Here is what it will look like in the browser
+Here is what it will look like in the browser:

 ![go-hello-web](images/go_hello.PNG)

-Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell
+**Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.**

 Here's what it will look like in the cli after its been shut down.